Over 500 international students trapped in Ukrainian town – as it happened | world news

 - British Prime Minister Boris Johnson called Russian President Vladimir Putin’s “reckless actions” are a danger to Europe’s security.

-- Concern is mounting over the movements of a huge column of Russian military vehicles outside kyiv.
-While a US defense official suggested it appeared to have “stalled”, there was also speculation that around 15,000 troops attached to it might be hunkering down and waiting for logistical supplies ahead of an assault on kyiv.
+- Concern is mounting over the movements of a huge column of Russian military vehicles outside Kyiv.
+While a US defense official suggested he appeared to have “stalled”, there was also speculation that around 15,000 troops attached there could regroup and wait for logistical supplies before an assault on Kyiv.

 - In a televised address shortly after his 90-minute call with Macron, Putin claimed Russian military operations in Ukraine were going according to plan.
-The president went on to accuse Ukrainian forces of using civilians as “human shields” without providing evidence.
+The president went on to accuse Ukrainian forces of using civilians as ‘human shields’ while providing no evidence.

 Zaporizhzhia nuclear power plant fire extinguished, officials say